UniverseProjects/java-webapp-lite/README.md

-# java-webapp-lite: a tiny and lightweight web-framework for JSPs
+# java-webapp-lite: a tiny framework for de-cluttering JSPs

 ### Scriptlets, be gone!